Schmitt-MS-metabarcoding-course/eDNA_teaching_2025/README.md

 ```

 > :memo: **Question 20:** How many reads were merged?
-> :memo: **Question 21:** Which parameters does the LULU algorithm consider in it's merging?
+> :memo: **Question 21:** Which parameters does the LULU algorithm consider for merging different ASVs?
 > :memo: **Question 22:** What are the default parameters?

 # 8. Diversity Analysis